osbox68/Repo/04-Front-End/08-Product-Design-Sprint/05-UI-Kit-Advanced/README.md

 ![Create a frame with Auto Layout](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/pds_auto_layout_one.gif)

-This creates a **frame** and provides you with new design options related to Auto Layout that you can find on the right panel.
+This creates a **frame** and provides you with new design options that you can find on the right panel.
 For example, you can now set padding on the card to the number of pixels you want to add on each side.

 ![Set padding on the card](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/pds_auto_layout_two.png)